marjanov802/Travel-Planner/Travel_Planner/docs/Travel-Planner-Diary-2.md

              Need to make the radius of the marker larger so that the users can select it easier, i am having difficulty.

 24/01/2025 - issue was that the marker and the country can both be selected at the same time, i need to seperate the layers int his context.

+27/01/2025 - I will make a pop up side bar that will convey information about the markers that the users will need to know.
+             I will need to design a different side bar for different markers in terms of hci, as not all markers will have the same pre reuqistits or infromationt that needs to be displayed.
+Hiding this from the user and showing them only what is needed goes in line with good hci.
+             First i will start working on the landmarks pop up, as there is the most infromation, it is the easiest to structure.
+             Acitvities such as hiking, information could be sibjective.